saxix/django-strategy-field/README.rst

 * StrategyClassField
 * MultipleStrategyClassField

- The *StrategyField can be accessed as instance of the model and have an attribute `context` that point to model that 'owns' the field (reverse relation)
+The StrategyField can be accessed as instance of the model with an attribute ``context`` that points to model that 'owns' the field (inverse relation).
+So:

 Use case
 ========